Pobega/hackmud/scripts/README.md

 # ｓｃｒｉｐｔｓ

+## lib
+A general purpose helper library.

+## log
+A logger for hackmud scripts.

 ## npcs
 An NPC script scraper.
 Similar to dtr's ls.npcs, but uses brute forcing to figure out which scripts exist.